 The most insecure of these methods is the PIN-based authentication method.
 You should prefer the Button-push method if you are to use WPS instead of PIN-based version.

 How to Disable Wi-Fi Protected Setup

-For the reasons above, security analysts suggest you disable WPS if at all you can.
+For the reasons above, security analysts suggest you disable WPS if at all you are very concerned about wireless security.
+This is not an option for sensitive networks such as Banking halls.
 Much as it’s often enabled by default, it doesn’t take much to undo this.
 As there are countless Wi-Fi router/MiFi brands, we can’t possibly write a step by step guide.
 However, the first thing to do is to access the router control panel.
 To do this, open your browser and enter the appropriate IP address.

 Once you’re in, go through the settings until you find the WPS configuration.
 Please do the needful, if you so wish.